Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

       - MEDIA_BUS_FMT_JPEG_1X8
       - 0x4001
-      - Besides of its usage for the parallel bus this format is recommended for transmission of JPEG data over MIPI CSI bus using the User Defined 8-bit Data types.
+      - Besides of its usage for the woke parallel bus this format is recommended for transmission of JPEG data over MIPI CSI bus using the User Defined 8-bit Data types.